-At the conclusion of each audit, the Office of Audit and Compliance will issue timely reports to audited parties, senior management, the State of Tennessee Division of Internal Audit, and the Audit and Compliance Committee of the University of Tennessee Board of Trustees.
+At the conclusion of each audit, the Office of Audit and Compliance issues timely reports to audited parties, senior management, the State of Tennessee Division of Internal Audit, and the Audit and Compliance Committee of the University of Tennessee Board of Trustees.

 Initially approved by the Audit Committee on March 3, 2004.